SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

 entity (Entity)
 ---------------

+| Configuration options related to entities and their performance impact.
+|

 * **collision-warn-size**

   | Number of colliding entities in one spot before logging a warning.
-Set to ``0`` to disable
+  | Set to ``0`` to disable.
   | **Type:** ``int``
   | **Default:** ``200``
   |

 * **entity-painting-respawn-delay**

-  | Number of ticks before a painting is respawned on clients when their art is changed
+  | Number of ticks before a painting is respawned on clients when their art is changed.
   | **Type:** ``int``
   | **Default:** ``2``
   |

 * **human-player-list-remove-delay**

-  | Number of ticks before the fake player entry of a human is removed from the tab list (range of ``0`` to ``100`` ticks).
+  | Number of ticks before the fake player entry of a human is removed from the tab list
+  | (ranges from ``0`` to ``100`` ticks).
   | **Type:** ``int``
   | **Default:** ``10``
   |